opensafely/documentation/docs/type-one-opt-outs.md

 #### 2. Direct access to pseudonymised data

-In order to facilitate the operation and maintenance of the OpenSAFELY platform a small number of individuals are able to access the pseudonymised data directly, without going via ehrQL, Cohort Extractor or SQL Runner.
+In order to facilitate the operation and maintenance of the OpenSAFELY platform a small number of individuals are able to access the pseudonymised data directly, without going via ehrQL or SQL Runner.
 It is important to note that the code run in such circumstances will not be publicly visible on our “jobs” server, but it is logged in the database audit file of the GP system suppliers; preventing access to patient data with a type 1 opt-out is not enforceable at this level.

 The circumstances under which this is permitted and the rationale are covered in detail in our [Data Access Policy](https://docs.opensafely.org/data-access-policy/) but, importantly, such access is never used for research purposes.